Opportunities for Growth and Investment

 S&P Global Commodity Insights

-• Robert Ormsby, Director of Business Development,
+• Robert Ormsby, Director, Business Development,

 Sempra Infrastructure